siddhujetty/Stanford-DB5-SQL-Course-Solutions/README.md

-# Stanford-DB5-SQL-Course-Solutions-Movie-Rating-Query-Exercises
+# Stanford-DB5-SQL-Course-Exercises
-Solutions to Stanford DB5 SQL course exercises
+The txt files contain solutions to exercises from Stanford DB5 SQL course.